How Long Does Vegetable Soup Last In Fridge?

 • Pasta Sauce: Puree the soup and reduce it to create a flavorful pasta sauce.
 Toss with freshly cooked pasta, such as angel hair or fileja, for a hearty meal.

 • Stew Starter: Thicken the soup with some tomato paste and additional vegetables to turn it into a robust stew.
-Adding protein like beans or diced tofu can enhance its nutritional value.
+Adding protein like beans, lentils, or diced tofu can enhance its nutritional value.

-• Rice Enhancer: Mix the soup with rice to infuse it with flavor.
+• Rice Enhancer: Mix the soup with rice to infuse it with flavor, or pour it reheated over cooked rice, quinoa, or other grains for a quick bowl.
 This is especially good with leftover risotto or pilaf.

 • Bread Dip: Use the leftover soup as a savory dip for breadsticks or toasted pita.